software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 2. Add a Thymeleaf template for the category submission form containing a field for the category name
 3. Add a CategoryController controller class and a method for rendering the category submission form
 4. Add a method for the CategoryController class that saves the category to the database
-5. Add validation for the name attribute
+5. Add validation for the category name

 The tasks for the fifth user story will be covered in the [Communication between frontend and backend](#communication-between-frontend-and-backend) section.